spicywebau/craft-neo/README.md

 ## Release

-Neo is currently in alpha, so feel free to try it out!
-Keep in mind that breaking changes are to be expected with later releases, without migration.
-Point is, don't use it in production quite yet.
+During the release of `0.x` versions, breaking changes are to be expected with without migration options.
+Do not use in production until version `1.0` is released.

 ### Feature checklist